Ristantia pachysperma

-Ristantia pachysperma, commonly known as yellow penda, is a species of plants in the clove and eucalyptus family Myrtaceae.
+Ristantia pachysperma, commonly known as yellow penda, is a species of plant in the clove and eucalyptus family Myrtaceae.
 It is native to the Wet Tropics bioregion of Queensland, Australia, and is listed as critically endangered.
 It was first described in 1982.

 Description

 It is a large rainforest tree reaching up to 35 m in height, with brown furrowed bark and (sometimes) buttresses.
 The leaves are simple, arranged alternately or in whorls on the twigs, and are obovate in shape.
 They can grow up to 21 cm long and are attached to the twig by a petiole (leaf stem) up to 12 mm long.

 The inflorescences are produced from the and are about 10 cm long.
 They carry numerous quite small flowers, each with five white petals about 3 mm long.
 Stamens number about 100 and are arranged in groups opposite the petals, each group with up to four sterile stamens and 15–20 fertile ones.

 The woody fruit is about 18 mm diameter, with three locules or segments, and they usually contain one or two seeds per fruit.